pantheon-systems/documentation/source/_docs/private-upstreams.md

 <p markdown="1">Maintainer(s) of Private Upstreams bear the responsibility of pulling in core updates from Pantheon.
 Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 7](https://github.com/pantheon-systems/drops-7), and [Drupal 8](https://github.com/pantheon-systems/drops-8)) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).</p>
 </div>

 ### Level Three: Site Codebase
 Finally, core updates and changes to the common codebase make their way down to the site level repository for each site that uses the Private Upstream.
 The site level repository allows separation between common code across all sites, tracked in the Private Upstream, and site specific customizations, tracked in each individual site and facilitates rolling out updates quickly and easily:

 ![Site Updates Available](/source/docs/assets/images/dashboard/updates-available-2.png)

 ## Connect a Private Upstream with Pantheon
 The following steps will help you get a Private Upstream ready for prime time within your organization.
-Once completed, you'll be able to create new sites from the common codebase.
+Once completed, members of the organization will be able to create new sites from the common codebase.

 ### Create and Host the Repository Remotely
 Private Upstream repositories must be hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/).